-I was browsing the Asian grocery store the other day, and I came across a vegetable that I used to eat a lot of growing up.
+I was browsing the Asian grocery store the other day, and I came across a vegetable that I used to eat a lot growing up.
+Naturally, I wondered are bean sprouts keto friendly?

 If you were ever to visit an Asian grocery store you would be able to buy bean sprouts in enormous bags for very cheap!